24 June, 2019

-In addition to these benefits, LED lights also provide you with more options to choose from, which means you can equip your outdoor space with soft, dim, intimate lighting and bright lighting for security purposes or those after-hours pool parties.
+In addition to these benefits, LED lights also provide you with more options to choose from.
+For starters, you could check out sites like www.neonfilter.com that could provide customized LED lights.
+This way you can equip your outdoor space with soft, dim, intimate lighting and bright lighting for security purposes or those after-hours pool parties.

 Perhaps the best use for LED lights is DIY landscape lighting-you know, those creative fixtures embedded in flower beds and decorative landscaping features, or the fixtures that light a walkway or stairs.
 With LED lights, you’ll rarely have to change the bulbs in these creative outdoor lighting solutions.

 What Color Temperature Is Best for Outdoor Lighting?

 One of the most important outdoor lighting tips is to choose your color temperature wisely.
 What is color temperature?
 Essentially, it determines how warm or cool the light is that the bulb emits.

 The ideal color temperature range for outdoor lighting is anywhere between 2500k-4000k.

 Is Warm or Cool Light Better?

 2500k-4000k is quite a broad range.
 How do you know which end of the spectrum will make your backyard look just how you want it to?

 For architectural elements, such as your patio setup, we recommend using warmer temperatures on the lower end of the scale.
 For outdoor accent lighting among plant life, such as trees and flowerbeds, cooler temperatures look the most natural, as they closely resemble the moonlight.